 - (a) Explain the concept of Entrepreneurial Mindset.
 Discuss how developing an entrepreneurial mindset helps in identifying and evaluating business opportunities in the digital era. - (b) Analyze the role of Innovation Tools in developing a competitive business model.
+Illustrate how a startup can use any two innovation tools to improve its business model.
 (7)